lwilletts/mpvc/README.md

 - mpvc depends on shell tools.
 If your shell is misconfigured or you are using unusual variants of basic UNIX tools, mpvc is not guaranteed to work.
 However, all effort has been made to make mpvc as POSIX compliant as possible.
+  Remember to check for missing dependencies/requirements using `mpvc-installer check-reqs`.

 Check out the [Issue Tracker](../../issues) for further improvements to be made.